-1 Openness and accountability in local pay: guidance under section 40 of the Localism Act (Feb 2012)
+&lt;sup>1 Openness and accountability in local pay: guidance under section 40 of the Localism Act (Feb 2012)

-26. The posts with a current salary package above £100,000 per annum are the Chief Executive, Directors and (due to incremental increases and pay awards) Assistant Directors who are appointed within Grade L of the FHDC pay scales.
+- Assistant Directors are appointed by the Chief Executive.
+Should the salary package be in excess of £100,000 then a report will be prepared for Full Council on the recommended appointment enabling approval and voting by Full Council on that appointment. - 25.
+Salary packages include the annual salary, bonuses, fees or allowances routinely payable to the appointee and benefits in kind to which the officer is entitled as a result of their employment. - 26.
+The posts with a current salary package above £100,000 per annum are the Chief Executive, Directors and (due to incremental increases and pay awards) Assistant Directors who are appointed within Grade L of the FHDC pay scales.